Social media branding is a lot more than what meets the eye.

 Step 5: Talk like a human

 Talking to a robot is no fun.
 So, ditch the corporate talk and speak with your customers on a human level.
 Keep a more conversational approach.
-Please don’t be shy to use colloquial dialogue and talk to your users using their first-name.
+Don’t be shy to use colloquial dialogue and talk to your users using their first-name.
 If your brand was a person, how would they react to a situation?

 Would they say, “we apologize for your inconvenience.”
 Or would they say, “I’m so sorry you had to go through that, Jill.
 Please DM me what happened, and we’ll try to find a solution for you immediately.”
 Talking like a human being with a personality will make your brand more relatable.
 And if you do it well, it may even go viral.